Grift of the Magi: Plot

 Bart and Milhouse have to remain inside The Simpsons house when an ozone hole moves over Springfield.
 The two dress up as ladies and jump on the bed, singing "Sisters Are Doin' It for Themselves".
-When Homer comes in abruptly, Bart falls off of the bed and lands on one of Homer's bowling balls, breaking his coccyx.
-Dr. Hibbert informs Homer and Marge that Bart will have to use a wheelchair until the bone has healed.
-When Bart arrives at Springfield Elementary School the following day, he finds that he cannot enter because the school lacks ramps for the disabled.
+When Homer comes in abruptly, Bart falls off of the bed and lands on a bowling ball, breaking his coccyx.
+Dr. Hibbert informs Homer and Marge that Bart will have to use a wheelchair until the bone heals.
+When Bart arrives at Springfield Elementary School the following day, he cannot enter because the school lacks ramps for the disabled.
 As Principal Skinner considers a ramp for the school, mafia boss Fat Tony suggests that his construction company could build it.
-Although the new ramp system almost immediately collapses (due to it being made out of breadsticks), Fat Tony informs Skinner that the construction supposedly cost $200,000 and that the school will still have to pay.
-In response, Principal Skinner decides to close Springfield Elementary due to lack of funds (having used them to pay off Fat Tony and thus avoid brutal mob reprisals).
+Although the new ramp system collapses, Fat Tony informs Skinner that the construction cost $200,000 and that the school will still have to pay.
+Principal Skinner closes Springfield Elementary due to lack of funds.

-All pleas for financial help are in vain, including a private school play performed in front of Mr. Burns at his mansion, until Jim Hope, the president of a toy company named Kid First Industries, buys the school and privatizes it.
-The school's staff is replaced, and classes now focus on toys and marketing.
-After Lisa is sent to detention for doing math in marketing class, she soon discovers a secret room behind the blackboard, with evidence that the company is using students for research to make a new popular toy in time for the Christmas shopping season.
-She is then frightened by the appearance of a robotic figure.
-She tries to show the evidence to Homer, Marge and Chief Wiggum, only for the company to destroy the room beforehand, humiliating her.
-When Bart and Lisa are back at home, watching television, they see an advertisement for a toy named Funzo.
-It has many features suggested by Springfield Elementary students during brainstorming sessions at the school, including Lisa's accidental suggestion of the name.
-They visit Hope's office to complain, and he apologetically gives them a free Funzo toy.
-Bart and Lisa later discover that Funzo is programmed to destroy other toys.
+Jim Hope, president of toy company Kid First Industries, privatizes the school.
+The staff are replaced, and classes now focus on toys and marketing.
+After Lisa is sent to detention for doing math in marketing class, she discovers a secret room behind the blackboard; the company is using students for research to make a toy for Christmas.
+Lisa tries to show the evidence to Homer, Marge and Chief Wiggum, but the company destroys the room beforehand, humiliating her.
+When Bart and Lisa are back at home, they see an advertisement for a toy named Funzo, which has many features suggested by Springfield Elementary students during brainstorming sessions at the school.
+They visit Hope's office to complain, and he apologetically gives them a Funzo toy.
+Bart and Lisa discover that Funzo is programmed to destroy other toys.